budai4medtech/xfetus/references/2023-pranav-new-england-journal-of-medicine-NEJM/README.md

 ## Notes

+Few paragraphs form the actual text of the paper!
 ```
 Safeguards for Effective
-In considering the widespread adoption of AI algorithms in radiology, a critical question arises: Will they work for all patients?
-The models underlying specific AI applications are often not tested outside the setting in which they were trained, and even AI systems that receive FDA approval are rarely tested prospectively or in multiple clinical settings.38 Very few randomized, controlled trials have shown the safety and effectiveness of existing AI algorithms in radiology, and the lack of real-world evaluation of AI systems can pose a substantial risk to patients and clinicians.39
+In considering the widespread adoption of AI algorithms in radiology, a critical question arises:
+Will they work for all patients?
+The models underlying specific AI applications are often not tested
+outside the setting in which they were trained, and even AI systems
+that receive FDA approval are rarely tested prospectively or in multiple clinical settings.38
+Very few randomized, controlled trials have shown the safety and effectiveness of
+existing AI algorithms in radiology, and the lack of real-world evaluation of
+AI systems can pose a substantial risk to patients and clinicians.39

-There is a pressing need for the development of methods that improve the generalization of algorithms in new settings.49-51 As the field matures, better generalization checks based on accepted standards must be established before the algorithms are widely applied.
+There is a pressing need for the development of methods that improve the generalization of algorithms
+in new settings.49-51
+As the field matures, better generalization checks based on accepted standards must be established
+before the algorithms are widely applied.
 These checks encompass three related areas: clinician–AI collaboration, transparency, and monitoring (Figure 2).